AjeetGupta/learning/docs/Genrative AI.md

     21. Project: Image generation with DALL-E

-# Module 7 : Prompt Engineering Mastering with OpenAI
+# 7. Prompt Engineering Mastering with OpenAI

     1. Introduction to Prompt Engineering